 We’ve always designed for inclusive play.
 Now, we’re introducing a whole new way to play for all.
 The We-Go-Swing™ is the first no-transfer inclusive swing that can be integrated into the playground setting and invites kids of all abilities to get in on the fun.

-Opportunities for All: A truly inclusive experience, the spacious entry deck can be connected to a ramp for easy roll-on access, and there’s no need to transfer from a mobility device to take part in the fun.
+Opportunities for All: A truly inclusive playground experience, the spacious entry deck for the accessible playground swing can be connected to a ramp for easy roll-on access, and there’s no need to transfer from a mobility device to take part in the fun.
 Plus, there is plenty of room for children of all ages and their caregivers to sit and/or stand together and enjoy a ride.

 Beneficial Movement: With all children helping to create the swinging motion, they all get the benefit of actively engaging muscles throughout their bodies while building their motor planning skills, strength and balance.